Gargle Blaster: Video Games

 - Grand Theft Auto: Vice City features the "Love Juice", the favorite drink of the band Love Fist: 3 fizz bombs, 1 part boomshine, 3 parts trumpet, and 1 liter of petrol.
 Boomshine itself could be considered a Gargle Blaster.
 It's potent enough to intoxicate someone on the fumes alone, and if put too close to an open flame, will detonate like a weapons-grade explosive.
-One of its ingredients is battery acid.
+At one point, a bottle of it is even fashioned into a makeshift pipebomb to blow up a limo.
+Oh, and one of its ingredients is battery acid.

 On Ryusei's route in the first game, Ryusei actually tries to explain to Giado and the others exactly what it is that goes into a "Kusuha Special" (something having to do with ground-up gecko tails and viper venom).
 Naturally, this doesn't sit well with Giado or his stomach.
 Elzam and Arado are among the few human characters who can withstand it.
 Elzam, being a Chef of Iron, isn't intimidated by so-called "bad food" (he went so far as to name all of the ingredients; granted, it was in the Alpha games, who have almost no translations at all), and Arado's undergone so much gene modification that he can consume almost anything that's generally edible.